aiidateam/aiida-core/docs/source/concepts/workflows.rst

 For inputs which are stored in the database (``non_db=False``), the serialization function should return an AiiDA data type.
 For ``non_db`` inputs, the function must be idempotent because it might be applied more than once.

 The following example workchain takes three inputs ``a``, ``b``, ``c``, and simply returns the given inputs.
-The :func:`.to_aiida_type` function is used as serialization function.
+The :func:`aiida.orm.nodes.data.base.to_aiida_type` function is used as serialization function.

 .. include:: serialize_examples/serialize_workchain.py
     :code: python

-This workchain can now be called with native Python types, which will automatically converted to AiiDA types by the :func:`.to_aiida_type` function.
-Note that the module which defines the corresponding AiiDA type must be loaded for it to be recognized by :func:`.to_aiida_type`.
+This workchain can now be called with native Python types, which will automatically converted to AiiDA types by the :func:`aiida.orm.nodes.data.base.to_aiida_type` function.
+Note that the module which defines the corresponding AiiDA type must be loaded for it to be recognized by :func:`aiida.orm.nodes.data.base.to_aiida_type`.

 .. include:: serialize_examples/run_serialize.py
     :code: python